How to Get an A+ on Your “Cycling vs. Riding a Car” Paper

 Explain the pros and cons of each subject.

 This is where you can elaborate on your topic.
-Enumerate the advantages and disadvantages under each subject.
+Enumerate the advantages and disadvantages of each subject.
 Give each point a clear explanation.

 If you haven’t written an explaining essay, you may get intimidated at first.
 But don’t worry, you will find a myriad of information online and offline.
 You just have to flex your research skills a bit here.